 When the Registered Teacher invites their students to Along, we rely on consent obtained from the Registered Teacher or the School acting as an agent of the Student User’s parent or legal guardian in order to process the Student User’s personal information.

-Registered Teachers are also required to provide notice to School Administrators and Parents that they are using the Services to increase student engagement.
+Registered Teachers are also required to provide notice to School Administrators and are encouraged to notify Parents that they are using the Services to increase student engagement.

-We are committed to keeping students of all ages safe on Along.
-As part of this commitment for younger students under the age of 13, we voluntarily comply with the core principles of COPPA.
+We are committed to trying to protect the personal information for students of all ages on Along.
+As part of this commitment, we voluntarily comply with the core principles of COPPA.